prof-team/php-fpm-image/README.md

 2. Now you can run image

-`docker run -it grischuksasha/php-fpm sh`
+`docker run -it grischuksasha/php-fpm bash`